 The agents urged her to sign a document, which she only signed because she couldn't talk to a lawyer.
-Rosa and her children were then loaded onto a plane bound for the South Texas Family Detention Center in Dilley, Texas.
-The journey was a miserable one.
+Rosa and her children were then loaded onto a plane bound for the South Texas Family Residential Center in Dilley, Texas.
+The journey to the detention center was a miserable one.
 She had a painful headache and the agents wouldn't give her any water or medication.
 She eventually fainted on the flight.